 Frequently Asked Questions

-How do I get information about works of art in the Gallery’s Collection?
+How do I get information about works of art in the Albright-Knox’s Collection?

-The Gallery’s website provides images, as well as exhibition histories and publication listings, for most artworks in the Collection.
+The museum’s website provides basic information and images for most artworks in its Fine Art Collection.
 Please use the following tools to learn more about our Collection.

 Search the Fine Art Collection